Best Haridwar and Rishikesh One Day Trip from Delhi by Cab | Itinerary

 Bharat Mata Mandir

 Bharat Mata Mandir, meaning “Mother India Temple”, is a unique temple that celebrates the diversity and unity of India.
 It is dedicated to Bharat Mata, the personification of India as a mother.
 The temple has eight floors, each depicting a different aspect of the Indian culture, history, and geography.
-Visit during Delhi to Haridwar-Rishikesh one day trip by cab
+Visit during Haridwar and Rishikesh one day trip from Delhi by cab

 Location